 5. Aphasia

-Aphasia is a disorder which is caused when there is damage to the brain’s language capacity.
+Aphasia is a disorder which is caused when there is damage to your brain’s language ability.

 This disorder doesn’t just affect speech, but also the ability to understand both verbal and written language.